johsteffens/tbman/README.md

 ```

 <a name="anchor_faster_collection"></a>
-### Faster collection
+## Faster collection

-If you free or reallocate memory and know the previoulsy allocated amount, you can further speed up processing by telling tbman about the currently allocated size using `tbman_nrealloc` and `tbman_nfree`.
+If you free or reallocate memory and know the previously allocated amount, you can further speed up processing by
+telling tbman about the currently allocated size using `tbman_nrealloc` and `tbman_nfree`.
 This helps the manager find the corresponding node for the memory instance.

 ```C
 // realloc with size communication